 Our Project partners may share your personal information with us in order to co-ordinate our various Project campaigns, for example to invite beneficiaries of these projects to attend Foundation events to celebrate their achievements.

-Your personal information may also be shared with us by third parties including, for example, the Royal Household or other Royal Charites (see “Will we share your personal information?” below), our partners; sub-contractors in technical, payment and delivery services; advertising networks; analytics providers and search information providers.
+Your personal information may also be shared with us by third parties including, for example, the Royal Household or other Royal Charites (see “Will we share your personal information?” below), our partners; sub-contractors that provide us with technical, payment and delivery services; advertising networks; analytics providers and search information providers.
 To the extent we have not done so already, we will notify you when we receive personal information about you from them and tell you how and why we intend to use that personal information.

 When it is available publicly